ag-grid/react-summit-us-workshop-2025/src/challenges/challenge-1/README.md

 - Y-axis labels with "t" suffix (tonnes)
 - Horizontal dashed line showing average emissions
 - Shaded ranges for WW1 and WW2
-- Vertical line marking the GFC in 2009
 - Interactive legend showing all countries
 - Tooltips on hover showing exact values